-Foodies should check out the annual Ribfest in Northcenter in the later half of the month for irresistible BBQ with plenty of live music and culture; an average of 50,000 pounds of pork is consumed annually at this event.
+Foodies should check out the annual Ribfest in Northcenter in the latter half of the month for an irresistible BBQ with plenty of live music and culture; an average of 50,000 pounds of pork is consumed annually at this event.

 The NFL season begins, so you can go to a Bears football game at Soldier Field while you’re in town.